 But let’s say the economics of the project turn out to be much worse than policymakers expected and 40 percent of the debt needs to be written down.
 Assume that the highway has a useful life of 20 years.

 Put another way – is the highway worth an extra $2 billion (the amount of debt that needs to be written down) relative to what was initially budgeted spread out over its life?

-This is a lot, but if it’s spread out over 25 years through a combination of fiscal and monetary policy, that’s one percent per year, which makes the problem much more palatable to endure.
+This is a lot, no question.
+But if it’s spread out over 25 years through a combination of fiscal and monetary policy, that’s one percent per year, which makes the problem much more palatable to endure.

 If such debt comes due in big chunks or all at once, particularly in entities that have limits to how they can control their debt problems (such as private sector financial institutions), the costs would be very difficult to manage and lead to big disruptions in economic health (e.g., high unemployment, bankruptcies) and financial markets.

 A lot of debt coming due all at once was the general dynamic of the Great Depression that began in 1929 and US housing bust in 2008.

 Policymakers having the power to recognize these problems as they come along will depend on their know-how and authority to influence how borrowers and lenders are with each other, and whether the debt is denominated in the domestic currency.